-Cache-aware task allocation is a modification of the best-fit decreasing binpacking algorithm.
 We first explain Algorithm 2 that finds the best-fit core in our task allocation algorithm.
 Once the task to be allocated is given, Algorithm 2 checks whether the task is schedulable on each core and estimates the total utilization of each core with the task.
 Then, it selects the core where the task fits best.

 Our cache-aware task allocation algorithm is given in Algorithm 3.
-Before allocating tasks, it sorts tasks in decreasing order of their average utilization, i.e. $(\sum{p=1}^{N_P} C_i^p / N_P) / T_i$ .
+Before allocating tasks, it sorts tasks in decreasing order of their average utilization, i.e. $(\sum{p=1}^{N_P} C_i^p/N_P)/T_i$.
 The number of cache partitions for each core is set to zero.
 Then, the algorithm initiates task allocation.
-If a task to be allocated is not schedulable on any core and the number of remaining cache partitions is not zero, the algorithm increases the number of each core's cache partitions by 1 and finds the best-fit core again, until the cache partition increment per core exceeds $N_P$ .
-When the algorithm finds the best-fit core, only the best-fit core maintains its increased number of cache partitions and other cores return to their previous number of cache partitions.
+If a task to be allocated is not schedulable on any core and the number of remaining cache partitions is not zero, the algorithm increases the number of each core's cache partitions by 1 and finds the best-fit core again, until the cache partition increment per core exceeds N_P .
+When the algorithm finds the best-fit core, only the bestfit core maintains its increased number of cache partitions and other cores return to their previous number of cache partitions.

 The algorithm returns the number of remaining cache partitions along with the task allocation and cache assignment.
-The remaining cache partitions can be used for other purposes, such as for non-real-time tasks or for saving the CPU utilization.
-Here, we employ a simple solution to save the CPU utilization with the remaining cache partitions: assigning each remaining cache partition to a core which will obtain the greatest saving in utilization when an additional
+Here, we employ a simple solution to save the CPU utilization with the remaining cache partitions: assigning each remaining cache partition to a core which will obtain the greatest saving in utilization when an additional cache partition is given to it.
+We use this approach in our experiments when we measure the CPU utilization with a specified number of cache partitions.